burkeholland/deno-first-look/lessons/getting-to-know/debugging.md

 This should work in any Chromium based browser - including Chrome itself and Microsoft Edge.

-First, make sure the `app.ts` file contains the following code as we left it in the last module...
+First, make sure the `app.ts` file contains the following code as we left it in the last module.

 ```typescript
 const message: String = Deno.args[0];
 console.log(`Hello ${message}`.toUpperCase());
 ```

-Run the program as you normally would, but this time, pass in the `--inspect` flag
+Run the program as you normally would, but this time, pass in the `--inspect` flag.

 ```bash
 deno run --inspect app.ts World